 Below: Flowers and forming fruit at the end of May on new side branches of the prior years canes.
 Note the arching cane and the reddish-brown color of the 2nd year cane.

 Notes: Allegheny Blackberry is indigenous to the Garden area.
 Eloise Butler catalogued it on April 29, 1907.
-In her 1926 article Shrubs in the Wild Garden she noted it was on of the four most abundant under-shrubs.
-She also stated that it could be denominated as "weedy" and was grubbed out continually.
+In her 1926 article Shrubs in the Wild Garden she noted it was one of the four most abundant under-shrubs.
+She also stated that it could be denominated as "weedy" and was grubbed out continually - as it still is today.
 In Minnesota the plant is native to the eastern part of the state, reported in counties along the Mississippi River south of the Metro area and in a large block of counties making up the NE Quadrant of the state except for the Arrowhead.
 It is quite common in the Garden.
-It is found in the eastern half North America with populations known in California and British Columbia.
+It is found in the eastern half of North America with populations known in California and British Columbia.

 Species: The Minnesota DNR lists 38 species of Rubus in their county location records.
 The U of M Herbarium makes a list of 54 species that are present or have been reported at one time to be present and gives this disclaimer about the descriptions of the Rubus species: "Rubus is a a very complex taxon with much hybridization, polyploidization, and apomixis occurring within taxa.
 The group as a whole is difficult to separate into species (especially since both first and second year growth are needed for identification) and there has been much disagreement regarding species distinctions, particularly when statewide or regional populations are considered in the absence of the wider distributions of the species."
 (Ref. #28C)